 Beginning as a pilot program called Bridges to Business, NOD has worked to increase employment opportunities for people with disabilities by forging more effective links between employers and organizations that represent jobseekers with disabilities.
 NOD developed an industry-standard model to help companies recruit, hire, and retain individuals with disabilities by matching their abilities to locally available positions.
 In the years since, NOD has become a trusted partner to over a dozen leading brands, such as Lowe’s and Toys“R”Us, seeking to expand the diversity of their workforce and gain a competitive edge in the race for talent.

 DISABILITY EMPLOYMENT TRACKER™ (2013)

 NOD partnered with the National Business and Disability Council (NBDC) at The Viscardi Center and Sirota to develop and debut a tool for companies to confidentially assess their disability and veteran employment practices.
 The Disability Employment Tracker™ introduced in 2013 with lead support from the Exelon Foundation and guidance from research firm J.D.
 Power, helps companies identify opportunities to improve their employment practices and reap the benefits of an inclusive workforce.
-In 2014, DiversityInc announced that it would require companies to complete the Disability Employment Tracker™ for consideration for its Top 10 Companies for People with Disabilities list.
+In 2014, DiversityInc announced that it would require companies to complete the Disability Employment Tracker™ for consideration for its Top 50 Companies Diversity list.